CodingBeard/tfkg/ideas-todo.md

 ### Losses
 Use a python object with differing functions for the loss types, pass the loss type key into the python generator and select an appropriate loss

-### Custom layers
-Allow custom python layers by offering a method to load the requisite python files

 ### Web server
 - Queueing jobs with below training orchestration
 - Hyperparameter tuning